ardijanr/easyKey/README.md

 Free and easy to use but be warned, there are still some bugs if you have any fixes please send a commit or message and i will take a look.

-Its all written in python and the executalbe file for linux is included.
+Its all written in python so should be easy to compile and run on any os.